jburguete/mpcotool/README.md

 Implemented algorithms are:

 * *"sweep"*: Sweep brutal force algorithm.
-Requires:
+Requires on each variable:
-> nsweeps: number of sweeps to generate on each variable in every experiment.
+> sweeps: number of sweeps to generate on each variable in every experiment.
 >
 > The total number of simulations to run is:
 >
 >> (number of experiments) x (variable 1 number of sweeps) x ... x
 >> (variable n number of sweeps)

 * *"MonteCarlo"*: Monte-Carlo brutal force algorithm.
-Requires:
+Requires on calibrate:
-> nsimulations: number of simulations to run in every experiment.
+> simulations: number of simulations to run in every experiment.
 >
 > The total number of simulations to run is:
 >